karjolamit/Camera_2D_Feature_Tracking/README.md

 | SIFT | BRIEF | 136.731 | 0.526625 | 137.258 |
 | SIFT | BRIEF | 133.428 | 0.500759 | 133.929 |

-From above table, the TOP 3 detector/descriptor combinations are as follows:
+From above tables (MP.8 and MP.9), the TOP 3 detector/descriptor combinations are as follows:
 1. FAST detectors and BRIEF descriptors
 2. FAST detectors and ORB descriptors
 3. FAST detectors and SIFT descriptors

-There are two disadvantages to SIFT: patent royalties and the worst-case execution time.
-For the combination, some SIFT runtimes slipped to 6 ms total time.
-The distribution of runtimes for FAST with ORB and BRIEF descriptors was more tightly bound within 3 ms.
+It is strongly evident that the number of matching keypoints with FAST detectors is around 300+ for its combination with either of the three descriptors (BRIEF,ORB and SIFT).
+Also, the time required for detecting and descripting the keypoints and its feature is less than 5 ms. Thus any of the above 3 combination is strongly recommended as best choice for the purpose of detecting keypoints on vehicles.